SuperOfficeDocs/superoffice-docs/docs/database/tables/scheduled-task.md

 ---
-uid: table-scheduled-task
+uid: table-scheduled_task
-title: scheduled\_task table
+title: scheduled_task table
 description: A scheduled entry executing a script at certain times so.generated: true
 keywords:
   - "database"
   - "scheduled_task"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"